 Role-based access gives users access only to the level of ePHI they need to perform their job, basing the level of access to data on the position each user holds within an organization.
 For instance, a chief financial officer in most organizations would have little or no access to ePHI in his or her day-to-day role, while a database technician might need limited access to troubleshoot an issue.
 Healthcare organizations should also ask their vendors if they enforce two-factor authentication for high-risk users and remote access.

-- Ensure vendors have a disaster recovery program in place
+- Ensure that third-party vendors have a disaster recovery program in place

 In order to be compliant with the HIPAA Security Rule, vendors must have a detailed disaster recovery program that includes analysis on how a natural disaster—fire, flood or even a rodent chewing through cables—could affect systems containing ePHI.
 The plan should also include policies and procedures for operating after a disaster, delineating employees’ roles and responsibilities.
 Finally, the plan should clearly state a plan for restoring ePHI.